|

 of the Feather River in Plumas County California.
 Its targeted production

 is only 400 to 500 KW due to transmission limitations.
-This project
+Currently

 - Lewiston